 Social media measurement 101

-That's why you have to set some important social goals from the very beginning, and then select the social media marketing metrics that correlate to those social objectives.
+That’s why it’s essential to set some important social goals from the very beginning, establish a direction, and then select the social media marketing metrics that correlate to those social objectives.

 Avoid ambiguity.
-Set the right expectations and decide what is your social campaign’s purpose.
+Set the right expectations and decide what is your social media strategy.

 No matter if you want to raise your brand awareness, increase your sales, attract more viewers, or boost your engagement, set your social objective from the beginning.